jiteshkaranjkar/eShoppingTrolley/README.md

 - Domain - This is the Domain centric with no implementation and just Entities.
 - Services - Application Service layer which implements contracts and abstracts calls to Repository layer.
 - Repository - A Persitence layer with the idea of abstracting the data access concerns and option to use preferred data access technology.
 - Tests - Unit Test using xUnit.net, Moq and InMemoryDatabase for more efficient unit testing and used TestHost for TestFixture.
+Unit test for React app is pending.
-- Application deployed in Azure (pending)
+- Application deployed in Azure -
 - Have built a dashboard to monitor services and application (pending)

 ## Application Results